score-json/nlohmann_json/.dotstop_extensions/README.md

 The automatic validator `check_issues` is intended to evaluate the json-lists `raw_open_issues.json` and `raw_closed_issues.json` and compare with the list of known issues of nlohmann/json labelled as bug opened since the release of the version of nlohmann/json that is documented.
 The json lists are generated in the publish_documentation-Workflow, and not persistently stored.

-The expected configuration is: given as follows:
+The expected configuration is given as follows:

 ```
 evidence: